 Both Adobe Flash Platform runtimes-Flash Player and AIR-include built-in security and privacy features to provide strong protection for your data and privacy, whether you use these Adobe products on your desktop system or mobile device.
 Adobe constantly advances these protections to incorporate the latest developments in the industry and stay ahead of the continually evolving threat landscape.

 Adobe Incident Response and Management > Download Whitepaper

 The Adobe Secure Software Engineering Team (ASSET) team proactively focuses on preventing security vulnerabilities in Adobe products before they ship, but Adobe knows that ensuring security doesn't end when a product is released.
 If external security researchers, partners, or customers discover a vulnerability after a product ships, the Adobe Product Security Incident Response Team (PSIRT) responds to resolve the security issue quickly, effectively, and thoroughly.
 PSIRT is your first line of defense for vulnerability resolution and threat mitigation.
 PSIRT coordinates with Adobe product engineering teams to identify the appropriate response plan and keeps you informed on mitigation procedures and release schedules.

 Adobe Secure Product Lifecycle > Download Whitepaper

 The Adobe Secure Product Lifecycle (SPLC) is a rigorous set of industry-leading best practices, processes, and tools designed to keep customers safe and more secure in the evolving threat landscape as they deploy and use Adobe software.
 The SPLC touches all aspects of the product lifecycle-from providing essential security training for software development teams and building security features into product design, to developing quick incident response plans postship.

-Smart Devices, Smart Security > Download Whitepaper
+Security and Compliance in the Cloud > Download Whitepaper

 The Complete Guide to Log and Event Management > Download Whitepaper